illia-stv/moji/README.md

-# Moji - An Emoji Programming Language
+# M😝ji - An Emoji Programming Language

 Moji is a fun programming language that uses emojis instead of traditional keywords.
 It's designed to make programming more visual and intuitive.